-Tony Perez, a generally happy guy as a player looks sort of pissed here.
+Tony Perez is in the midst of a '73 season that would be his final one of hitting .300 with over 100 RBI's.
+Tony, a generally happy guy as a player looks sort of pissed here.
 Or maybe he's just smirking.
 Maybe he just got back from a fantastic winter in PR and it's too early to be posing for baseball cards.
 Maybe I should just write the narrative.

-In '65 after a couple games up in late '64 Perez came up for good, splitting time at first base.
+In '65 after a couple games up in late '64 Perez came up for good, splitting time at first base and putting up good enough numbers to make the Topps rookie team.
 After a couple seasons of finding his stroke he broke out in '67, becoming the first official member of the Big Three by belting 26 out and posting the first of 11 straight 90-RBI seasons.
 It was also his first season where he played primarily third up top, as Tommy Helms had moved to second and Pete Rose to the outfield.
 By '68 the other two members of the Three - Lee May and Johnny Bench - had joined him as full timers and as a combo they would peak in '70 with 119 homers and 371 RBIs between them.
 Tony himself was a one-man wrecking crew early that season, with 27 homers and 79 RBIs by the end of June.
 All that power carried them to the Series as Tony saw his first post-season action.
 '71 would start off horribly for him as two hurt hands impeded his swing and he needed a strong second half to keep his RBI streak alive.
-He rallied in '72 as he moved to take May's place at first after the big trade and then put up his last season in '73 of hitting over .300 and posting over 100 RBIs.
-The next three years would be All-Star ones - he was named to seven overall - as the last two of those seasons Tony and the Reds would win the whole thing.
+He rallied in '72 as he moved to take May's place at first after the big trade and the Reds returned to the playoffs.
+The three years following '73 would be All-Star ones - he was named to seven overall - as the last two of those seasons Tony and the Reds would win the whole thing.

 '67 was Tony's first All-Star game and he won the damn thing.
 His best Series may have ironically been '75 when he hit only .179.
 He did have three homers in his five hits that year with seven RBIs in the seven games.
 Plus he got to be there for Game Six, although I don't think it resonated for him the same way as it did for a lot of folks.
 His 30th birthday was during the '72 season, which to a degree was pretty tough for him.
 Lots of fans thought that he should have been the guy to go to the Astros instead of Lee May, especially due to his poor first half in '71.
 Guess he proved them all wrong.